BrookaBrooke/Weeb-Roulette/journals/John_Kim.md

 Today, I worked on:

+1. Helped make routers and queries for Accounts collection

 ## Nov 30

 Today, I worked on:

+1. Integrated routes between the different collections we have in our project to make sure that nested models all populated the right data in swagger.

 ## Dec 01

 Today, I worked on:

+1. Finished up the routers and queries for all our collections.
+Made sure everything populated the right data on swagger.
+Switching over to front-end.

 ## Dec 02